 As Fly's approach is activity-based travel, it was vital for me to know who are their competitors and where the travel industry is when it comes to activity-based travel.

 As travel is already quite a mature market and there have been tons of researches, so I took a lean-approach.
-I dived into market and user studies from multiple sources Like 'Global report on adventure tourism' from the World Tourism Organisation (UNWTO), ThinkwithGoogle, to name few.
+I dived into market and user studies from multiple sources Like 'Global report on adventure tourism' from the World Tourism Organisation (UNWTO), ThinkwithGoogle, to name a few.

 Studied top 10 travel OTA's worldwide and realised that in all "Silos are visible to the traveller, none of the platforms covered the entire ecosystem for adventure travellers."